jordan-castro/easyjs/README.md

 Yes it is that easy!

 > [!WARNING]
-> native compilation won't work in browser targets.
+> Native compilation won't work in browser targets.
-> native FFI is only supported for nodejs, bun, deno, and yoyo.
+> Native FFI is only supported for nodejs, bun, deno, and yoyo.
-> currently only supporting function callbacks.
+> Currently only supporting function callbacks.
-> for other runtimes see [How to implement easyjs ffi in custom runtime](https://)
+> For other runtimes see [How to implement easyjs ffi in custom runtime](https://)